danielbodnar/awesome-stars/README.md

 ## analysis

-- [zegl/kube-score](https://github.com/zegl/kube-score) - Kubernetes object analysis with recommendations for improved reliability and security
+- [zegl/kube-score](https://github.com/zegl/kube-score) - Kubernetes object analysis with recommendations for improved reliability and security. kube-score actively prevents downtime and bugs in your Kubernetes YAML and Charts.
+Static code analysis for Kuber
 - [smeijer/unimported](https://github.com/smeijer/unimported) - Find and fix dangling files and unused dependencies in your JavaScript projects.
 - [georgezouq/awesome-ai-in-finance](https://github.com/georgezouq/awesome-ai-in-finance) - 🔬 A curated list of awesome LLMs & deep learning strategies & tools in financial market.
 - [airbnb/streamalert](https://github.com/airbnb/streamalert) - StreamAlert is a serverless, realtime data analysis framework which empowers you to ingest, analyze, and alert on data from any environment, using datasources and alerting logic you define.